Skip to content

 Oppressed communities usually expect our researchers to remain outsiders who merely come to exchange designs with them.
 They just want to tell us what they need and wait for our designs to be delivered.
 If existential time is urgent, we design for them as expected.
 However, if existential time is thicker, we grow the expectation into learning design by designing with us.
 In this way, we promise, that the community will be more knowledgeable about what they do with design.

 While designing this way, our researchers meet experienced people, listen to their stories, visit historical places, and look at pictures and other documented memories.
 Since we are interested in what the oppressed can do with design, we pay attention to the community-produced assets.
-More often than not, the community does not have what it needs due to handiness oppression.
+More often than not, the community does not have what it needs due to systemic oppression.
 That means the community looks ungrateful for what they have at hand and appreciates what they don’t have.

 Oppressed communities typically have low self-esteem due to judging themselves as underdeveloped, uneducated, unequipped, or simply ugly concerning the oppressors.
 From the moment the community looks at its history with an appreciative perspective, the same motives that generated shame can now generate pride.
 That is not just finding the community assets but changing how they look at them.
 We prefer to use the concept of handiness (amanualidade) to refer to the things a community has at hand to develop further.
 These things are there because the community worked hard to make them available in the past, so we should not ignore such embodied intentions.
 Instead, we strive to support autonomous handiness development in our community engagements, even if that means using technologies that an oppressor would judge outdated from their standpoint.

-From LADO’s standpoint, the most advanced technology is the one the community can use for their self-benefit.
+From LADO’s standpoint, the most advanced technology is the one the community can use for their own benefit.
 We see many laboratories trying to bring supposedly advanced technologies to underprivileged communities that fail miserably, at least in fighting oppression.
 We cannot afford to do that.
 That is why we must be very keen on the community’s handiness when designing something.
 This reflection will often move us from designing with to designing by, or in other words, infrastructuring the design that the community is already doing.

-Recognizing the invisible and inevitable design of so-called manual work enables moving community engagement towards designing by the community.
+Recognizing the invisible and inevitable design of so-called manual work enables community engagement to move towards designing by the community.
 When possible, the community members become the protagonists of the design activity in the insurgencies phase: they decide what they will create, find the resources, and implement the project.
 In this case, the researchers’ role is to support the protagonists by infrastructuring them with tools, processes, and spaces.
 For example, we make custom design toolkits, customize free software, set up design spaces, and offer counseling and care.
 As the design project unfolds, the community becomes increasingly conscious of its handiness and historicity.
 There is less disruption when leaving the community because the design infrastructure is already installed on previous infrastructures.

 Showing examples of how different communities have dealt with similar oppression provokes the expansion of the design space.
 By doing so, what was once considered impossible can quickly turn into possible.
-Sometimes, we even promote encounters between different communities to make the new possible more concrete to their senses.
+Sometimes, we promote encounters between different communities to make the new possible more concrete to their senses.
 Other communities can easily relate if they share a common oppressor, like rural and urban women workers who fight sexist men.
 Communities can also relate through analogy and allyship if they face different oppressors, as in the case of immigrants.

 Our best strategy has been to connect people from other communities and craft solidarity relations across their struggles.
 This strategy typically leads to sharing information, resources, tools, and abundant spaces among the oppressed.
 Once the oppressed realize their strengths, they start to see the oppressor’s weaknesses.
 Then, we can gradually move from resisting to transforming reality.